ellenxxiao/ellenxxiao.github.io/README.md

 A newbie in Data Science, a tennis enthusiastist and a cocktail lover.
 Love skating and skiing in Winter, and hiking in Summer, always excited to explore new hiking trails.

-Born and bred in Beijing, have lived in Madison, WI and Shanghai, now working in **Boston**.
+Born and bred in Beijing, have lived in Madison, WI and Shanghai, now working in Boston.

+I love snow!!

 ### Background